Ohio State Statement of Policy

 What are the applicable local, state and tribal laws on hazing?

-Collin's Law: The Ohio Anti-Hazing Act, effective October 7, 2021, makes acts of hazing a second-degree misdemeanor and acts of hazing that include coerced consumption of alcohol or drugs or abuse that result in serious physical harm a felony of the third degree.
-Collin's Law also requires reporting to law enforcement and prevention education offered from the university to students, employees and advisors.
-For more information, go to: go.osu.edu/stophazing.
+The Ohio Anti-Hazing Act, or Collin's Law, effective October 7, 2021, makes acts of hazing a second-degree misdemeanor and acts of hazing that include coerced consumption of alcohol or drugs or abuse that result in serious physical harm a felony of the third degree.
+Collin's Law also requires employees and advisors to report hazing to local law enforcement and for the university to provide prevention education.
+For more information, please visit go.osu.edu/stophazing

-The Stop Campus Hazing Act is a federal law designed to improve transparency, prevention, and response to hazing on college campuses across the United States.
+The Stop Campus Hazing Act was signed into law on December 23, 2024.
+It is a federal law designed to improve transparency, prevention, and responsiveness to hazing on college campuses across the United States.
 It builds on the Clery Act by requiring institutions to report hazing incidents and educate students on prevention strategies.
 For more information on The Stop Campus Hazing Act, please visit clerycenter.org.

 What are the university's prevention programs and efforts?

-In compliance with Collin's Law, all students must complete an online training module before joining a student organization.
-Additionally, employees serving as advisors, consultants, coaches or volunteers for student organizations or groups, must also complete the Collin's Law training module.
-Collin's Law training is available to all students, staff and faculty in BuckeyeLearn.
+In compliance with Collin's Law, all students must complete hazing prevention training prior to joining a student organization.
+Additionally, employees serving as advisors, consultants, coaches or volunteers for student organizations or groups, must also complete hazing prevention training.
+An online module entitled Collin's Law: Anti-Hazing Education is available to all students, staff and faculty in BuckeyeLearn.